ivandotv/docker-nginx-dockerize/README.md

 `docker run host_template_dir:/etc/nginx/custom.tmpl.d ivandotv/nginx-dockerize`

-From inside the container after processing the files in `/etc/Nginx/custom.tmpl.d` they are moved to the `/etc/nginx/custom.d` and loaded.
+When files are processed they are moved to the `/etc/nginx/custom.d` and included.

 ## Building the Image